 Treatment for anxiety falls into two categories: psychotherapy and medication.
 Meeting with a therapist or psychologist can help you learn tools to use and strategies to cope with anxiety when it occurs.

 Medications typically used to treat anxiety include antidepressants and sedatives.
 They work to balance brain chemistry, prevent episodes of anxiety, and ward off the most severe symptoms of the disorder.
-Read more about anxiety medicines and the benefits and advantages of each type.

 Lifestyle changes can be an effective way to relive some of the stress and anxiety you may cope with every day.
 Most of the natural “remedies” consist of caring for your body, participating in healthy activities, and eliminating unhealthy ones.